fidler-lab/polyrnn-pp-pytorch/README.md

 ```
 python Scripts/prediction/generate_annotation.py --exp <path_to_corresponding_experiment> --reload <path_to_checkpoint> --output_dir <path_to_store_predictions>
 ```
+- If you are testing a RL checkpoint, then the experiment file would correspond be the RL experiment file, and similarly for other stages of the model
 - You can check predicted/GT masks for every instance in the output_dir
 - To get scores, run
 ```